artcom/gom-core/README.md

    bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-== Copyright
+## Copyright

-Copyright (c) 2009 dirk luesebrink.
+Copyright (c) 2009/13 art+com/dirk luesebrink.
 See LICENSE for details.